 Self-publishing doesn't have to be something that you always do, either.
-I'm starting to get back into Querying, and hoping that I can get an agent for my next book, Tickets to Karasvale, and get it traditionally published.
+I'm trying to explore other avenues again, to see what else I can do with my next books!

 What ever happened to New Aura?
 Weren't you writing a sequel?

 Yes, I did write a sequel, and I started on the third one as well.
 What happened is a really long story, but I ended up going with a different publisher from Calypso, hoping to make my next book more widely available.
 That didn't happen, and it was actually next to impossible to get a hold of it.
 I won't get into the nitty gritty of it all, but I made the decision to have it unpublished.
 If you look hard, there might be one or two online bookstores that still have one available, but other than that, you can't get it anymore.
 It wasn't something that I was hoping for, and I even had New Aura up on the books page of my website for a long time before I finally made the choice to take it down.